Content warning: racist language/imagery.

 How does Paul Robeson’s version of the song differ from Kate Smith’s?
 Does Robeson’s singing express irony?
 Does it express what John Lomax called “self-pity”?
 Does it express pride?
 Does it express rebellion?

-UPDATE: Your humble professor was interviewed about these issues on WDEL-FM in Delaware.
+P.S.
+Your humble professor was interviewed about these issues on radio station WDEL-FM in Delaware.
 Listen to that interview here.